Fair Cake-Cutting in Practice: Related Literature

+A possible reason for the rarity of practical use of cake-cutting algorithms may be the lack of data regarding their performance with real people.
+This is one issue that the present paper aims to improve.

-\paragraph{\textbf{Computerized Simulations}} Computerized simulations of fair division algorithms were used to test properties of such algorithms that are difficult to analyze theoretically. \citet{Walsh2011Online} used simulations to compare the welfare properties of online vs. offline cake-cutting algorithms. \citet{Cavallo2012Fairness} used simulations to test his mechanism for redistribution of VCG payments. \citet{dickerson2014computational} studied fair allocation of indivisible goods using computerized simulations.
-They show that, when the number of goods is sufficiently large (relative to the number of agents), envy-free allocations are likely to exist.
+\paragraph{\textbf{Computerized Simulations}} Computerized simulations of fair division algorithms were used to test properties of such algorithms that are difficult to analyze theoretically. \citet{Walsh2011Online} used simulations to compare the welfare properties of online vs. offline cake-cutting algorithms. \citet{Cavallo2012Fairness} used simulations to test his mechanism for redistribution of VCG payments. \citet{dickerson2014computational,aziz2020fair} studied fair allocation of indivisible goods using computerized simulations.
+They showed that, when the number of goods is sufficiently large (relative to the number of agents), fair allocations are likely to exist.
+Many computerized simulations use the PrefLib library \citep{mattei2013preflib}, which is a collection of real-world preference relations on discrete items.